 - Mad Moxxi and the Wedding Day Massacre: Released on February 11, 2014.
 A Valentine's/St. Patrick's-themed DLC in which you help unite the Zaford and the Hodunk clans in marriage.

 - Sir Hammerlock Vs. the Son of Crawmerax: Released on April 15, 2014.
-The final story DLC of the game, in which the Vault Hunters (both old and new) and Hammerlock find trouble in an island resort.
+The Vault Hunters (both old and new) and Hammerlock find trouble in an island resort.

 Gearbox has also spread Borderlands 2 to some cross-promotional materials, including a few short backstory films and another video game appearance: